0x73alzek/0x73alzek.github.io/_posts/2024-02-25-peap-credentials-wired.md

 Therefore:

-> - You must put your files in cabinet.
-Because rar or zip files could not be using in NTFS Data stream.
+> - rar or zip files could not be using in NTFS Data stream.
+That's why You must put your files in cabinet.
 - NTFS Data stream is trick that you can hide your files.
 {: .prompt-info }